-Jonathan Gray is Researcher in the Department of Media Studies at the University of Amsterdam.
-His current work mainly focuses on the politics of public information.
-This includes drawing on approaches from Science and Technology Studies (STS), New Media Studies, the History and Philosophy of Science (HPS) and Critical Theory to explore the ideals, imaginaries, practices, methods and technologies associated with open data, data journalism, data activism and transparency after the “digital turn”.
+Dr. Jonathan Gray is Prize Fellow at the Institute for Policy Research at the University of Bath, where he is currently writing a book on Data Worlds and the politics of public information.
+This includes drawing on approaches from Science and Technology Studies, the History and Philosophy of Science and New Media Studies to explore the ideals, imaginaries, epistemologies, practices, methods and technologies associated with open data, data journalism, data activism and transparency after the “digital turn”.

 He is also Research Associate at the Digital Methods Initiative at the University of Amsterdam; Research Associate at the médialab at Sciences Po; and Research Fellow at the Tow Center for Digital Journalism, Columbia University.
 Previously he studied Philosophy at Corpus Christi College, University of Cambridge and Royal Holloway, University of London; the Social Sciences at the Open University; and held a postdoctoral research position on the European Research Council funded DATACTIVE project at the University of Amsterdam.

 In addition to his academic work, Jonathan has a professional background in the civil society sector, public policy and data journalism.
 He is Senior Advisor at the global civil society organisation Open Knowledge International where he has founded and co-founded numerous initiatives, including the Data Journalism Handbook, Europe’s Energy, Open Data for Tax Justice, OpenSpending, Open Trials, The Public Domain Review and Where Does My Money Go?.
 He is on the Advisory Board of the LSE Impact Blog at the London School of Economics and Political Science, and of the Fair Tax Mark, a non-profit initiative dedicated to promoting tax transparency and fairness.